imgix/imgix-rb/README.md

 ## Domain Sharded URLs
+**Warning: Domain Sharding has been deprecated and will be removed in the next major release**

 Domain sharding enables you to spread image requests across multiple domains.
 This allows you to bypass the requests-per-host limits of browsers.
 We recommend 2-3 domain shards maximum if you are going to use domain sharding.